✨ An elegant async Python wrapper for Google Gemini web app

 [!TIP]

-Generate contents with files
+Generate Content with Files

 Gemini supports file input, including images and documents.
-Optionally, you can pass files as a list of paths in str or pathlib.Path to GeminiClient.generate_content together with text prompt.
+Optionally, you can pass files as a list of paths in str or pathlib.Path to GeminiClient.generate_content together with a text prompt.

 async def main():